-The attending Practitioner shall be responsible for performing a complete history and physical examination for each patient admitted to the Hospital.
+The attending Practitioner shall be responsible for performing a complete history and physical examination for each patient admitted to the Hospital or assigned to observation status.
 In all cases the admission H&P shall be performed and documented in the electronic medical record or dictated and placed in the electronic medical record within 24 hours after admission, but prior to surgery or a procedure requiring anesthesia services.